Elderly Native American woman checks her credit score.

 Does Applying To Refinance Impact Your Credit Score?

 Yes, it’s true that applying to refinance your mortgage will cause your three-digit FICO® Score to drop ever so slightly, at least temporarily.
-The reasoning for this is that the major credit bureaus figure you wouldn’t be applying for a loan if you were flush with cash.

 While everyone’s credit report is different and it depends on your history, FICO® says that the impact of one additional inquiry on your credit score is fewer than 5 points for most people.
+In terms of FICO® scores, a 5-point impact is minimal.
+For context, here are the credit score ranges FICO® uses:

 You can think of this temporary dip in your score as credit bureaus asking you to prove your financial stability.
 As long as you maintain good habits like paying your bills on time and keeping little to no balance on your credit cards – referred to as low credit utilization – your score should bounce back within a few months.

-Finally, although credit inquiries stay on your report for 2 years, only inquiries in the last year impact your score.
+Although credit inquiries stay on your report for 2 years, only inquiries in the last year impact your score.
 It’s a very short-term downtick.

 FICO® has a built-in shopping exemption.
 The way that this works is that if you’re clearly considering multiple lenders for the same type of loan, any inquiries made within a certain time span all count as one.
 Therefore, your credit score is only impacted once.